 Summer's independent marching experience is noteworthy, including performances with Broken City Percussion in 2023, 2024, and 2025, and the prestigious Carolina Crown Drum and Bugle Corps in 2023.
 These experiences have honed his technical skills and deepened his understanding of high-caliber performance standards.

 Currently, Summer is committed to nurturing the next generation of performers.
-He teaches percussion at Tesoro High School and Buena Park High School and has served one year as Associate Director with Vessel Drum and Bugle Corps.
+He is the Percussion Director at Buena Park High School and the Front Ensemble Caption Head at Orange County Independent Percussion.

 Dylan Fisher is a percussionist and educator.
 With several years of teaching experience under his belt, Dylan has developed a passion for helping students grow as musicians.